Steak Marinade

 This post may contain affiliate links.
 Please read our disclosure policy.

 This Steak Marinade is the perfect marinade for any steak you’re planning on grilling or smoking.
 It infuses the meat with a classic steak flavor that beautifully compliments the richness of the beef.
-If you’re looking for a nice, well-rounded marinade for your steak, this is a true winner.
-Scroll to the bottom of the page for the printable recipe card.
-This one’s a keeper!
+If you’re looking for a nice, well-rounded marinade for your steak, then this is a true winner.

 Best Steak Marinade

 I’m not kidding when I say this is the best steak marinade.
-Ever.
-This marinade was made to compliment everything from flank steak to skirt steak to rib eye steak.
+This marinade compliments everything from flank steak to skirt steak, and even rib eye steak.
 Whatever steak you plan on grilling, this marinade will be there to add some amazing flavor.
-Many steak marinades are overpowering and cover up the beefy flavor of the steak.
-This one won’t do that.
-It’ll enhance the flavor of the beef while tenderizing and making cooking the steak a breeze.
+Many steak marinades are overpowering and cover up the beefy flavor of the steak, but this one enhances the flavor of the beef while tenderizing and making cooking the steak a breeze.

 • Fat.
 Fat prevents the acid from breaking down the protein in the meat.

 • Acid.
-Adding acid to the marinade helps to tenderize the meat.
+Adding acid helps to tenderize the meat.

 • Sugar.
-Sugar helps to balance out the flavors in the marinade.
+Sugar balances out the flavors in the marinade.

-• Herbs and Spices.
-The addition of herbs and spices brings in a unique flavor profile to the marinade.
+• Herbs and spices.
+This addition brings in a unique flavor profile to the marinade.

 Should You Marinate Steak?

 While you don’t have to marinate your steak, a marinade is extremely helpful for adding flavor and tenderness to some cheaper cuts of steak.
-You should marinate steak if you are looking for a way to add flavors that you wouldn’t be able to get in a dry rub.
+If you are looking for a way to add flavors that you wouldn’t be able to get in a dry rub, then you should marinate steak.
 Liquid seasonings like soy sauce, citrus juices, and vinegars are great flavors to add to rich steak that you can only utilize in a wet marinade.

 This marinade was made to compliment many cuts of beef.
-I recommend firing up your favorite grill and trying this marinade on flank steak, skirt steak, top round steaks (London broil), sirloin steaks, and my new favorite, the chuck eye steak.
+I recommend firing up your favorite grill and trying this marinade on flank, flap, or skirt steak.
+It’s also great with top round steaks (London broil), sirloin steaks, and my new favorite, the chuck eye steak.
 Chuck eye steaks are often referred to as the “poor man’s ribeye,” and they’re coming into more grocery stores lately.
-I recommend avoid more expensive cuts like ribeyes, New York, and tenderloins when using this marinade.
+I recommend avoiding more expensive cuts like ribeyes, New York, and tenderloins when using this marinade.

 Quick Steak Marinade Ingredients

 This quick steak marinade only contains 9 ingredients, many of which you’re likely to have in your pantry.
-Talk about an easy dinner option!
-The ingredients in this marinade help to tenderize the meat, add additional fat and salt, and introduces amazing flavor into the steak from the fresh herbs, garlic, and seasonings.
+Talk about an easy dinner option.
+The ingredients in this marinade help to tenderize the meat, add additional fat and salt, and, of course, introduce amazing flavor into the steak from the fresh herbs, garlic, and seasonings.

 • 1/2 cup olive oil